Best Sun Shirts for Running of 2026

 Generally, materials with a tight weave or reflective material provide the highest level of UPF protection.
 Unfortunately, tighter weaves or heavier materials are also hotter, so it’s a tradeoff of comfort and protection when running in a sun shirt on a hot day.

 Colors can also impact a piece of clothing’s UPF factor.
 Darker and brighter colors have higher UPF factors than lighter colors.
-Again, there is a tradeoff for runners, as darker colors will absorb more heat on a hot day.
+Again, there is a trade-off for runners: darker colors absorb more heat on a hot day.

 Best Sun Shirt for Running - women wearing sun shirts while trailrunning